Strong approximation for a toric variety: Some examples

 which implies Since $\Pic(\Xbar)$ is free and split by $L.K$, we have

-We have the following exact sequence Hence where the maps $i$ and $j$ are induced by the restriction maps.
+The long exact sequence in Galois cohomology associated to the exact sequence gives the exact sequence where the maps $i$ and $j$ are induced by the restriction maps.
 If $L\cap K=k$, we have $\Gal(L.K/K)\cong G_1$, $\Gal(L.K/L)\cong G_2 $ and $G\cong G_1\times G_2$ canonically, it is clear that $i$ is surjective.
 On the other hand, where $G_1^{ab}$ and $G_2^{ab}$ are their maximal abelian quotient.
 By our assumption, $\# G_1^{ab}$ and $\# G_2^{ab}$ are relatively prime, hence By the K\"{u}nneth formula (\cite[Exercise II.1.7]{NSW99}), the map $j$ in (\ref{seq:That}) is injective, hence (\ref{seq:That}) implies $H^2(G,\That)=0$.
 Therefore By Proposition \ref{prop: multinorm}, $X$ satisfies strong approximation off $v_0$. \end{proof}

-\bf{Acknowledgment} \it{The work is supported by National Key Basic Research Program of China (Grant No. 2013CB834202) and National Natural Science Foundation of China (Grant Nos.
-11371210 and 11321101).
-The author thanks Y. Chen and D. Loughran for useful comments and discussions.}
+\bf{Acknowledgment} \it{The work is supported by National Natural Science Foundation of China (Grant Nos.
+11622111, 11631009, 11621061 and 11688101).
+The author thanks Yifei Chen and D. Loughran for useful comments and discussions.}

 {